recurser/jekyll-plugins/README.markdown

 Usage
 -----

-To use it, simply drop the _generate_categories.rb_ script into the ==_plugins== directory of your Jekyll site.
+To use it, simply drop the _generate_categories.rb_ script into the \_plugins directory of your Jekyll site.

-You should also copy the [category_index.html](https://github.com/recurser/jekyll-plugins/blob/master/layouts/category_index.html) file to the <em>_layouts</em> directory of your own project.
+You should also copy the [category_index.html](https://github.com/recurser/jekyll-plugins/blob/master/layouts/category_index.html) file to the _\_layouts_ directory of your own project.
 This file is provided as an example layout, and obviously you can change the HTML above as you see fit.

 How it works
 ------------